LLNL/quandary/Readme.md

 * Type `make -j main` to build the code.

 ## Running
 The code builds into the executable `main`.
 It takes one argument being the name of the config file.
 The config file `AxC.cfg`, lists all possible config options.
-It is currently set to run the Alice-Cavity testcase (3x20 levels):
+It is currently set to simulate a bipartite system with 3x20 levels ("Alice x Cavity").
 * `./main AxC.cfg`

-## Notes for Petsc on LC machines
-* Petc is already installed on LC machines, in the directory `/usr/tce/packages/petsc/petsc-3.12.4-mvapich2-2.3-gcc-4.8-redhat`
-* To use it, load the following modules
-    * `module load gcc/8.1.0`
-    * `module load mvapich2/2.3`
-* Set the `PETSC_DIR` variable to point to the Petsc folder and add it to the `LD_LIBRARY_PATH`:
-    * `export PETSC_DIR=/usr/tce/packages/petsc/petsc-3.12.4-mvapich2-2.3-gcc-4.8-redhat`
-    * `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PETSC_DIR`